samber/hot/README.md

     // Sets the time after which the cache entry is considered stale and needs to be revalidated
     // * keys that are not fetched during the interval will be dropped anyway
     // * a timeout or error in loader will drop keys.
-    // If no revalidation loader is added, the default loaders or the one used in GetWithCustomLoaders() are used.
+    // If no revalidation loader is added, the default loaders or the one used in GetWithLoaders() are used.
     WithRevalidation(stale time.Duration, loaders ...hot.Loader[K, V]).
     // Sets the policy to apply when a revalidation loader returns an error.
     // By default, the key is dropped from the cache.